 Paul also laments the digital divide between then and now, and how different things would have been if back then he had the technology available to me now:

 “If only there were a time machine to go back with my digital Nikon.
 Hundreds pictures possible, automation, and instant review.
 Even B&W in the film era represented a cost to a teenager, so the shots had to be limited.
 The Argus C-3 camera I had was good but totally manual, no meter, you had to judge the light and set the aperture and shutter speed.
 When I bought a Pentax Spotmatic SLR in 1969 with an internal match meter I thought I had attain photography heaven.
 Then came full aperture metering and later automatic exposure.”

 My Canon digital SLR has a full auto mode that makes my job a thousand times easier.
 It also has a 4GB memory card, which provides me with enough room to take as many pictures as I want during as excursion.
 While Paul probably took a dozen or so at a time, I routinely record an average of about five to six hundred on a typical outing.
 In fact since CCE’s first post nearly six years ago I’ve taken a total of over 40,000 photos of Copper Country ruins and buildings.
 Imagine paying developing costs for all those photos back in the 1960’s.

-You can view the album in its entirety (nine images in total) over at the Copper Country Scrapbook.
-Once there just click on each image to see it in full size.
+You can view the album in its entirety (nine images in total) below.
+Make sure to click on each image to see it in full size.